Opportunities for Development

 JusTalks is a student-led initiative intended to help build a more empathetic and self-reflective campus community.
 All first-year students participate in a JusTalks workshop, where they are introduced to the peer-facilitated model designed to foster dialogue and communication that confronts privilege and engages with difference.
 JusTalks facilitators offer workshops throughout the academic year (in residence halls, to student organizations, for athletic teams, in classes, etc.) in order to increase student capacity for critical self-reflection and foster a shift in campus culture towards community accountability.

-Faculty, staff, and students are welcome to reach out to Renee Wells, Director of Education for Equity and Inclusion.
+Faculty, staff, and students are welcome to reach out to Renee Wells, Assistant Vice President of Education for Equity and Inclusion.

 Office of Institutional Diversity, Equity, and Inclusion